smithjd/sql-pet/docs/11-elementary-queries.md

 ## [19] "film"                       "address"
 ## [21] "film_actor"                 "customer"
 ```
-Later on we'll discuss how to get more extensive data about each table from the database's own store of metadata.

-List the fields in a specific table:
+Here are the fields (or columns or variables) in one specific table:

 ```r
 DBI::dbListFields(con, "rental")